leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/modes.rst

 Each mode is designed to edit an aspect of the selected object.
 See Tab. :ref:`tab-view3d-modes` below for details.

-You set the current mode in the *Mode* selector of 3D View header (see Fig. :ref:`fig-view3d-mode-select`).
+You set the current mode in the *Mode* selector of 3D Viewport header (see Fig. :ref:`fig-view3d-mode-select`).

 .. container:: lead